scando1993/thingsboard.github.io/docs/iot-gateway/getting-started.md

 ### Step 10.3 Sigfox Backend configuration

-Let's assume we want to publish coordinates, temperature and humidity data from your Sigfox module to ThingsBoard.
+Let's assume we want to publish coordinates, temperature and humidity data from your Sigfox module to Pacificsoft.
 In order to achieve this, you will need to select device type and configure custom callback from Sigfox Backend to our IoT Gateway.

 {:refdef: style="text-align: center;"}